-Congregations are invited to conduct a worship service to celebrate Older Adult Recognition Day, normally held during any Sunday in May.
-If May is not appropriate for your church calendar, another opportunity to observe Older Adult Recognition Day is on the second Sunday in September (Grandparents' Day).
+Congregations are invited to conduct a worship service to celebrate Older Adult Recognition Day, which can be held on any Sunday in May.
+If your church calendar cannot accommodate celebrating Older Adult Recognition Day on a Sunday, choose any day in May that's appropriate for your church and older adults.

-The purpose of this worship service is to introduce the congregation to the cause of aging in an effective, inspiring, and informative way.
-As you plan for a worship service to celebrate Older Adult Recognition Day, involve older people in planning and leading the service.
-If you have a Sunday school class that is primarily made up of older people, or your church has an active older adult ministry team, you will want to meet with them for discussion and planning.
+The purpose of an Older Adult Recognition Day Worship Service is to introduce the congregation to the reality of aging in an effective, inspiring, and informative way.
+As you plan the service, involve older adults in planning and leading the service.
+If you have an older adult Sunday school class, or your church has an active older adult ministry team, you will want to meet with them for discussion and planning.
 Here are some ideas that you might consider: